pymo/g750_bluetooth/how_to_make.md

 # How to make the G750 adapter (CH582F based)

-Note: the adapter uses a custom PCB designed by myself.
-If you don't want to start from scratch and fabricate those PCBs, you can just buy the adapter from [Tindie](https://www.tindie.com/products/36279/) and skip the making process.
+Note: If you don't want to start from scratch and make this adapter, you can just buy the adapter from [Tindie](https://www.tindie.com/products/36279/) and skip the making process.

 Bill of Materials
 ----------
-- [WCH Micro Kbd board](https://github.com/pymo/wch_micro_kbd/), you can fabricate it yourself using the gerber file in [my other repo](https://github.com/pymo/wch_micro_kbd/tree/main/pcb/), or buy one from Tindie (will stock after the design is finalized).
+- [WCH Micro Kbd board](https://github.com/pymo/wch_micro_kbd/), you can buy it from my [Tindie store](https://www.tindie.com/products/35183/).
+You can also fabricate it yourself using the gerber file in [my other repo](https://github.com/pymo/wch_micro_kbd/tree/main/pcb/).
 - 3-pin JST 1.25mm pitch connector with wires.
 - Some thin, flexible wire for the switch connection.
 I use 30 AWG PVDF insulated single core wire.
 - 401225 Li-Po battery 100mAh (4mm x 12mm x 25mm in dimensions).